openharmony/docs/en/application-dev/reference/apis-arkts/errorcode-utils.md

 **Possible Causes**

-The function is called in the main thread or in a thread that is not in **TaskPool**.
+The function is called in the UI main thread or in a thread that is not in **TaskPool**.

 **Solution**